 - Social Media Links: Add links to your socials.
 Here’s a How To from Spotify on adding those and an image gallery

-- Spotify Bio: With 1500 characters to share with your fans, you can update this whenever it makes sense for you.
+- Spotify Bio: With 1500 characters to share with your fans, you can update this whenever it makes sense.
 Keep your bio updated, including shows, notable press, and new singles.
 Optimize your bio by tagging other artists when appropriate

 - Add an Artist’s Pick: You can designate a song, album, or playlist as the “Artist’s Pick.”
-This will appear at the top of your profile with a note from you.
+This will appear at the top of your profile with your note.
 You can add a custom image to your Pick or share tour dates if preferred.
 Read more here.

 YouTube: